-Crisis Child Care is a service that provides short-term childcare for children whose families are experiencing a crisis or emergency situation.
+Crisis Child Care is a service that provides short-term childcare for children up to age 10 whose families are experiencing a crisis or emergency situation.
 The program offers child care on a temporary basis (up to 72 hours per placement).
 Crisis Child Care allows the child’s caregiver to address the crisis situation while their child is cared for in a safe and nurturing environment.

 When a family calls for Crisis Child Care (641.752.1730) they are able to speak with one of our staff who will assess the need and make arrangements for the children to go with one of our Crisis Child Care providers.
 The staff will then meet with the family to fill out appropriate paperwork and assist in transporting the children to the home where they will be staying.
 If placement is arranged in advance for an up-coming need families have the opportunity to meet the provider their child will be staying with, and any time a family places their child in Crisis Child Care they have the options to call the provider and check on their children or talk with their children.

-Crisis Child Care providers are all highly qualified child care provides who attend regular trainings and are either registered daycare providers, or non-registered providers with backgrounds in childcare or child/human services.
+Crisis Child Care providers are all highly qualified child care provides and are either registered daycare providers, or non-registered providers who meet all state requirements.

 Crisis Child Care is available to families in Marshall County who are dealing with stress related to parenting, illness or hospitalizations, loss of housing, mental health, substance abuse issues in the home, domestic violence, death in the family, etc.

 The program helps families with a crisis relating to: